 So, should we all stop drinking?
 Most people would be healthier if they cut down on their drinking, and we certainly would not advise people to start drinking if they do not already do so.
 Nikki Barraclough, Chief Executive at Prevent Breast Cancer, said:

 We are aware that women who drink more alcohol have higher rates of breast cancer compared to women who are tee-total and that the risk of breast cancer rises with alcohol intake.

 However, we recognise that alcohol is an accepted part of our culture, and that people will drink regardless of health warnings, which is why we try to educate people on the associated risks.

 For example, if you drink one bottle of wine per day, your risk of developing breast cancer is likely to be 50 per cent higher than someone who does not drink at all.
 However, the extra risk is smaller if you drink sensibly and within government guidelines of 1-2 units a day.
 For women concerned about their breast cancer risk but who still wish to consume alcohol, we’d therefore recommend doing so in moderation.

 We do offer alcohol at some of our fundraising events; they’re a place for people to learn about Prevent Breast Cancer, raise money, meet other supporters and enjoy themselves, which is why we give attendees the option of having alcohol if they want it.

 We recommend the clinically proven 2-Day Diet, which advises limiting drinking to no more than 10 units per week and focuses on maintaining a healthy weight through moderate-intensity exercise and intermittent fasting, all of which can reduce your risk of breast cancer.

-If you are interested in tracking your alcohol intake and changing your habits, the Drink Aware website has a range of tools available.
+If you are interested in tracking your alcohol intake and changing your habits, Drink Aware has a range of tools available to support you.